 In addition to the services listed above, the RRSU team is available to assist research teams in evaluating recruitment and retention performance and advising on process improvement strategies to address areas of concern.

-- Patient advisory boards to aide decisions surrounding recruitment strategy deployment.
+- Convening of patient advisory boards to aide decisions surrounding recruitment strategy deployment.

-- Collaboration with investigators and study sponsors pursuant to the dissemination of research results back to the participant population.
+- Collaborating with investigators pursuant to disseminating research results to former study participants and the general public.

 If there are any recruitment-related services that are not listed above, please reach out to the RSSU and we would be happy to work with you to explore solutions.